 Immunology has a very long history at Washington University.
 From the time that the School of Medicine was founded in 1891, most basic and applied immunology has centered in three Departments: Pathology, Microbiology and Medicine.

 The first major figure in immunology was Leo Loeb, MD.
 Loeb was the second Chairman of Pathology from 1923 to 1938.
 With him starts the very close association of pathology with immunology at the medical school.

 Loeb was one of the first investigators to study the relationship between self and non-self by using tissue transplantation.
 He postulated the presence of genetic factors that controlled whether grafts were tolerated or rejected.
 Loeb used both inbred guinea pigs and the first inbred strains of mice.
-He was one of the most important figures in histocompatibility research prior to the definition of the MHC locus by Gorer in the late 1930s.
+He was one of the most important figures in histocompatibility research prior to the definition of the MHC locus by Peter Gorer, PhD in the late 1930s.

-Today the Department of Pathology & Immunology is the Department that centers and integrates all immunology activities of the School.
-In recognition of the high concentration of immunology research in the department, Skip Virgin, who became chairman of the department in 2006, decided to create a new Division called Immunobiology.
-He appointed Andrey Shaw, to lead this new division.
-In 2015, Gwen Randolph was appointed to head the division.
+Today the Department of Pathology & Immunology is the department that centers and integrates all immunology activities of the school.
+In recognition of the high concentration of immunology research in the department, Skip Virgin, MD, PhD, who became chairman of the department in 2006, decided to create a new division called Immunobiology.
+He appointed Andrey Shaw, MD to lead this new division.
+In 2015, Gwen Randolph, PhD was appointed to head the division.

 The Department also coordinates all the teaching of immunology for both medical and graduate students.
 The other Departments with prominent immunology faculty include the Department of Medicine, particularly with the Division of Rheumatology; Pediatrics with its Immunology and Rheumatology Division; and Molecular Microbiology with an extensive program in pathogenesis that includes immunology.